 |Must submit the annual financial statements||YES|

-If you consider that a liaison office is a proper choice to establish the business presence on the Chinese market, you can talk to our company formation specialists in China.
+If you consider that a liaison office is a proper choice to establish a business presence on the Chinese market, you can talk to our company formation specialists in China.

 What are the tax requirements for a liaison office in China?

-The representative offices in China need to file the annual report with information about the foreign company, about the payment balance and about the ongoing business activities.
-Moreover, liaison offices in China are levied for gross costs and the tax rate in this matter is set at 11.75% from the monthly expenses, in accordance with the business sector in which these are registered.
+The representative offices in China need to file the annual report with information about the foreign company, the payment balance, and about ongoing business activities.
+Moreover, liaison offices in China are levied for gross costs, and the tax rate in this matter is set at 11.75% of the monthly expenses, in accordance with the business sector in which these are registered.